 At Dazzling Dentistry, we specialize in transforming smiles and restoring confidence.
-Missing teeth can keep you from smiling your best as well as impact your oral health.
+Missing teeth can prevent you from smiling your best and affect your oral health.
 Restorative dentistry plays a key role in helping patients regain both the function and appearance of their smile.
-We want you to regain a natural-looking smile and enjoy the benefits of a functional bite.
-As a result, we offer our Arlington Heights patients dentures to restore their radiant smile.
+We offer our Arlington Heights and Chicago patients dentures to restore their radiant smile.

 What are Dentures?

 A denture is a removable replacement for missing teeth and surrounding tissue.
-There are two types of dentures available, including partial and complete dentures.
+The two types of dentures available are partial and complete dentures.
 Partial dentures are used when some natural teeth remain, while complete dentures are used to completely replace all teeth.
-Dentures are made to resemble your natural teeth so there should be no noticeable change to your appearance.
+Dentures are made to resemble your natural teeth, so there should be no noticeable change to your appearance.
 In fact, dentures may even improve your smile!

 Complete Dentures

 This restoration method is used to restore your smile and mouth function if all your teeth have been lost.
-The dentures are custom created to resemble natural teeth and are positioned into a patients’ mouth to take the place of where the natural teeth used to be.
-Complete dentures are removable and may require adjustments in order to create a proper fit with the gums and mouth.
+The dentures are custom-made to resemble natural teeth and are positioned in the mouth to take the place of the natural teeth.
+Complete dentures are removable and may require adjustments to create a proper fit with the gums and mouth.

 Partial Dentures

 A removable partial denture is a device used when one or more natural teeth still remain in the upper or lower jaw.
-They usually consist of replacement teeth attached to a gum-colored plastic base which is held in place in the mouth.
-This fills the space created by missing teeth, as well as creates a support for remaining teeth to prevent shifting.
+They usually consist of replacement teeth attached to a gum-colored plastic base, which is held in place in the mouth.
+This fills the space created by missing teeth and supports the remaining teeth to prevent shifting.

 Implant Dentures